-The Group has recognized provision for decommissioning and site rehabilitation for the open pit mines of its coal mining activities totaling to ₱1,687 million as of December 31, 2017.
+The Group's recognized provision for decommissioning and site rehabilitation for the open pit mines of its coal mining activities amounted to \$\frac{1}{2}402.48\$ million as of December 31, 2018.
 This matter is important to our audit because the amount involved is material and the estimation of the provision requires the exercise of significant management judgment and estimation, including the use of assumptions, such as the costs of backfilling, reforestation, rehabilitation activities on marine and rainwater conservation and maintenance of the rehabilitated area, inflation rate, and discount rate.

 Relevant information on the provision for decommissioning and site rehabilitation costs are disclosed in Notes 3 and 20 to the consolidated financial statements.

 We obtained an understanding of management's processes and controls in the estimation of future decommissioning and site rehabilitation costs, which involved the Group's engineers.
-We performed tests of controls on the management processes and controls.
-We evaluated the competence, capabilities and objectivity of the engineers and reviewed the latest comprehensive mine rehabilitation plans prepared by the Group's Environmental Department Head.
-We obtained an understanding from the engineers about their bases for identifying and estimating the costs for various mine rehabilitation and closure activities, such as backfilling, reforestation and maintenance of the rehabilitated area.
+We evaluated the competence, capabilities and objectivity of the engineers and reviewed the relevant comprehensive mine rehabilitation plans prepared by the Group's Environmental Department.
+We obtained an understanding from the mine site engineers about their bases for identifying and estimating the costs for various mine rehabilitation and closure activities, such as backfilling, reforestation and maintenance of the rehabilitated area.
 We compared the cost estimates to billings, invoices and official receipts.
 We also evaluated the discount and inflation rates used by comparing these to external data.